13

 • 1

 Also, the game is very forgiving.
 No matter the role you choose it has a benefit.
 My group once played with a five-year-old who ended up beating us all.
 Since everyone does the action, it's easy for one player who knows it to execute what needs to be done properly.
-Dec 27, 2010 at 18:03
+Commented Dec 27, 2010 at 18:03

 • 3